 CMV Magellan accidents and incidents

-CruiseMapper's CMV Magellan cruise ship accidents, incidents and law news reports relate to a 1452-passenger vessel owned by Cruise and Maritime Voyages.
+CruiseMapper's CMV Magellan cruise ship accidents, incidents and law news reports relate to a 1452-passenger vessel owned by Scrapped Cruise Ships.
 Our CMV Magellan accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - ship collision - 2016 (with a ferry boat in Tilbury-London)

 - aground - 2002 (Playa del Carmen, Mexico)